Maelstrom6/Maelstrom6/README.md

 #### About Me

-- Currently an Actuarial Science student at WITS.
+- Currently an Actuarial Analyst.
 - Try to do some coding things on the side.
 - Enjoy math stuff.